StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 ##Read/write kaldi iVector
 Read/write kaldi iVector is similar to read/write MFCC feature, only replace the copy-feats with copy-vector command.

+###Raw iVetor Feature location

+Most Kaldi features are stored in "exp" folder with an extension of ark or scp.

 ###Read Kaldi iVector

-The MFCC feature is matrix like data structure, the iVector is sorted in the ark file too, but in a vector format:
+iVector is sorted in the ark in a vector format:

 UtteranceID1 [d1 d2 d3 d4 d5 .. d400]\n